 Effective Sept.
-1, 2022, Applications for rental and utility assistance will be accepted only for individuals that have an official eviction and assigned court date, have a COVID-19 related hardship, earning 60% AMI or below and living in Mecklenburg County including the City of Charlotte.
+1, 2022, Applications for rental and utility assistance will be accepted only for individuals that have an official eviction and assigned court date within 90 days, have a COVID-19 related hardship, earning 60% AMI or below and living in Mecklenburg County including the City of Charlotte.
 Click here to get started.

 NEW!
 What happens after I submit my application and upload my eviction notice information?

 Once reached in queue a team member of RAMP will be in touch with the next steps including what to bring to the courthouse.
 A team member of Legal Aid will also reach out if you have requested assistance.
 Please note in order to have your application processed you MUST provide your official court summons document.